malathit/malathit.github.io/_posts/2020-11-14-important-kubernetes-tips-tricks.md

 - Kubernetes
 - k8s
 - devops
+category: devops
+excerpt: "Things to note and remember when working with Kubernetes - set of beginner friendly tips"
 ---
 Kubernetes is the orchestration framework for containers.
 It has greatly simplified and automated the DevOps world.
 There are many advancements and new tools created every day.
 In this post, I am going to explain the tips and tricks, I came across, that can be used to get the maximum benefit out of k8s(Kubernetes).